dpfg/PXApi/README.md

 ## PxAPI
-This is a library that provides convinient access to the 500px.com from a java apps.
+PxAPI is a library that provides convinient access to the 500px.com from a java apps.
 Please, read [developer guide](http://developers.500px.com) from 500px team to understand all opportunities and limites.

 Also, you need to know how do OAuth2 work.
 I suggest to read [this article](http://hueniverse.com/oauth/)